canonical/checkbox/checkbox-ng/docs/manpages/PLAINBOX_PROVIDER_DATA.rst

 Description
 ===========

-PlainBox providers can require arbitrary data files for successful testing.
+Plainbox providers can require arbitrary data files for successful testing.
 The absolute path of the provider ``data/`` directory is exposed as the environment variable ``$PLAINBOX_PROVIDER_DATA``.
 Job commands can use that variable to refer to the data directory in an unambiguous way.